zrythm/zrythm/doc/user/configuration/first-run-wizard.rst

 Zrythm supports multiple audio and MIDI backend engines.
 JACK is the recommended one for both, but it takes some time to set up if this is your first time using it.
-If you don't want to use JACK for some reason you can select other backends such as ALSA or SDL2.
+If you choose to use JACK, JACK MIDI and the JACK audio backend must be chosen together.

+If JACK is not available on your system, we recommend RtAudio and RtMidi.

 Click :zbutton:`Test` to try connecting to the backend to see if it is functional.

-.. note:: JACK MIDI requires a JACK server to be running, which means you probably want to use it with the JACK audio backend.
+.. note:: If you choose to use JACK, JACK MIDI and the JACK audio backend must be chosen together.

+.. _midi_devices:

 MIDI Devices
 ------------